 Strengthening: Once the inflammation has subsided, patients may begin calf raises starting in a seated position (with a weight on the knees if appropriate) and progress to a standing position and eventually off an incline (eg, a step or platform) with weights added.
 Therabands also may be used to strengthen the calves.

-Kinesio tape: Kinesio taping may be used to inhibit or facilitate activation of muscle or soft tissue structures, as well as to increase circulation and lymphatic drainage to the injured area.
+Kinesio-taping: Kinesio taping may be used to inhibit or facilitate activation of muscle or soft tissue structures, as well as to increase circulation and lymphatic drainage to the injured area.
 For patients with acute Achilles tendonitis, taping to inhibit activation may be best.
 Once athletes are allowed to return to training [AT WHAT POINT?
-AFTER HOW ABOUT HOW LONG], taping to facilitate or support the tendon and calf muscle action may provide the most effective long-term outcome.
+AFTER HOW ABOUT HOW LONG- Will defer this to Jeff Chandler, PT], taping to facilitate or support the tendon and calf muscle action may provide the most effective long-term outcome.

 Low-dye strapping: For plantar fasciitis, rigid strapping may be used to hold and support the arch (see Figure 2).
 This treatment allows patients to continue running and stand for stretches of time, and is often comfortable enough to sleep in.